gagizagi/Axolotl-GO/src/README.md

 ### Introduction

-Discord and IRC bot focused primarily on providing current season airing anime episode updates as discord @mentions, but also providing an ever-increasing list of Discord bot utility features such as weather.
+Discord and IRC bot focused primarily on providing current season airing anime episode updates as discord @mentions.
 Bot has 99.9% uptime and is currently in daily use on over 150 servers.

 ### Navigation